North–South Expressway (Malaysia): Measures taken to reduce accidents

 Most heavy vehicles are only allowed to travel 80–90 km/h by law.
-Considering that two lanes are inadequate for smooth traffic flow, the expressway is being widened as a result of the increasing number of fatal accidents along this highway.
+Considering that two lanes are inadequate for smooth traffic flow, the expressway is widened at a few areas as a result of the increasing number of fatal accidents along this highway.

-It has been recently decided that the two-lane 110 km/h highway will be upgraded to a three-lane 110 km/h highway to prevent accidents, however another lane was being added on the selected stretches to increase it to four lanes.
+The two-lane 110 km/h highway was upgraded to a three-lane 110 km/h highway to prevent accidents at high traffic stretches and a fourth or fifth lane was also added to selected stretches around Klang Valley and Penang to increase the capacity.

 Toll system

 Toll booths at Sungai Besi Toll Plaza, leading to Kuala Lumpur.
 Almost all of the southern section of the expressway is covered by the closed system.